-The bill aims to eliminate the certification process currently required by the Department of Human Services for private care agencies in Arkansas.
-It amends existing laws to allow private care agencies to be licensed by the Department of Health instead.
-The changes include defining a private care agency as one that is "licensed by the Department of Health as a private care agency" rather than being "certified by the Division of Provider Services and Quality Assurance."
-Additionally, the bill specifies that these agencies can provide in-home personal care services around the clock and seek reimbursement through the Arkansas Medicaid Program.
+The bill aims to amend the licensure process for private care agencies in Arkansas by removing the certification requirement from the Department of Human Services.
+Specifically, it changes the definition of a private care agency to one that is "licensed by the Department of Health as a private care agency" instead of being "certified by the Division of Provider Services and Quality Assurance."
+This shift allows licensed private care agencies to provide in-home personal care services around the clock and ensures that they can seek reimbursement through the Arkansas Medicaid Program.

 Statutes affected: